- Adaptive assessments that measure the breadth of the grade-level standards.

 - Fixed-form assessments that measure an area or a reporting category within a grade-level-standard set.
 (Example: Numbers & Operations in math and Informational Text in ELA)

-- Reporting results represent student’s performance in that area of the standards at that time.
+- Reported results represent a student’s performance in that area of the standards at that time.

-- An overall item score (such as 8/10) and a percentage are provided as well as information about how student(s) performed on each item.
+- Scores are reported in an overall item score (such as 8/10) and a percentage, as well as information about how student(s) performed on each item.
 Standards for each item are viewable, to help inform the educator of areas of strengths and areas that may require more attention.

 - There are typically 3 forms for each Formative Assessment, so students can be assessed on the same content with unique forms over time.
 To avoid item repetition, do not administer the same form to a student more than once.
 Longitudinal reports are available once a student has taken more than one form in a reporting category.